- 1 PTSD- How It Can Affect Your Memory Function

-Hello everyone and welcome to my latest post, PTSD – How It Can Affect Your Memory Function.
-I have asked a friend of mine, Brian Elliott to give his input on this subject.
+A friend of mine, Brian Elliott, gave his input on PTSD and Brain Function.
 Brian is a Blogger of a website called diabetic-victory.com.
 He recently researched post-Diabetes And PTSD Are They Related.
-I believe he can add some additional brain function and memory information to our website. 🙂
+I believe he can add some additional brain function and memory information for us. 🙂

 Memory and concentration problems are common symptoms of PTSD.
 Other symptoms of the condition may also harm memory and concentration.
 For example, people with PTSD often experience difficulties sleeping, poor sleep can affect a person’s ability to concentrate while staying focused during the day.